-The paper introduces new maintenance and testing protocols regarding processes in the context of railway industry.
+This paper introduces new maintenance and testing protocols regarding processes in the railway industry.
 The first protocol is general and can be applied to industries working in similar production processes.
-The second and the third protocols are more specific to railway industry and concern the turning machine production line and the pneumatic test of the train braking system, respectively.
-The study has been performed within the framework of an industry research providing the design of intelligent control and actuation systems suitable for auto-adaptive Industry 5.0 facilities.
+The second and third protocols are more specific to the railway industry and concern the turning-machine production line and the pneumatic testing of train braking systems, respectively.
+This study has been conducted within the framework of industry research on the design of intelligent control and actuation systems suitable for auto-adaptive Industry 5.0 facilities.